Mouse Arm – Causes, Symptoms and Ergonomic Solutions

 Mouse elbow, or lateral epicondylitis, is a painful condition that affects the tendon attachment on the outside of the elbow.
 The problems usually occur after prolonged work at a computer with a mouse, where the hand and wrist are stressed on one side.
-Mouse elbow and tennis elbow are the same injury but with different triggers – mouse elbow is particularly common in office environments.
+Mouse elbow and tennis elbow are the same injury, but with different triggers – mouse elbow is particularly common in office environments.

 What is mouse arm?